nathanclevenger/disciplined-entrepreneurship/README.md

-# disciplined-entrepreneurship
-The 24 Steps to a Successful Startup
+# Disciplined Entrepreneurship - The 24 Steps to a Successful Startup

+## Who is your customer?

+1. Market Segmentation

+2. Select a Beachhead Market